-In determining whether the alleged conduct constitutes sexual harassment or assault, the full context in which the alleged incident occurred must be considered.
-In any case, both the accuser and the accused are entitled to the same opportunities to have others present during any disciplinary proceeding.
-Both the accuser and the accused will be informed of the outcome of any proceeding.
+In determining whether the alleged conduct constitutes sexual harassment, sexual exploitation or sexual assault, the full context in which the alleged incident occurred must be considered.
+In any case, both the complainant and the respondent are entitled to the same opportunities to have others present during any disciplinary proceeding.
+Both the complainant and the respondent will be told of any proceeding's outcome.